Jessica Schmidt, MD, MPH

 Janis Tupesis, MD

 Dr. Tupesis is a clinical professor of emergency medicine and serves as Associate Director of the UW Global Health Institute.
 He is involved in multiple ongoing projects at the World Health Organization (WHO) and the World Bank in Africa.
-He serves on several international global health education committees, including on the Board of Directors for the International Federation of Emergency Medicine (IFEM), and with the African Federation of Emergency Medicine (AFEM), American College of Emergency Medicine (ACEP) and the Society of Academic Emergency Medicine Global Emergency Medicine Academy (GEMA).
+He serves on several international global health education committees, including on the Board of Directors for the International Federation for Emergency Medicine (IFEM), and with the African Federation for Emergency Medicine (AFEM), American College of Emergency Medicine (ACEP) and the Society for Academic Emergency Medicine Global Emergency Medicine Academy (GEMA).
 In 2018, he was awarded the Presidential Lifetime Achievement Award by GEMA for his work on emergency care health and education systems development.

 Dr. Tupesis also previously served as the Faculty Co-Advisor for UW–Madison’s engagement with the UN Development Programme, Engineers Without Borders, and other partners focusing on facilitating capacity building and systems strengthening work around COVID-19 response in low and middle-income countries.
-He is interested in adventure medicine and mountaineering and encourages fellows to ask him about his experience summiting Mount Everest.